Digital Transformation Considerations – Assess First

 The Digital Transformation Readiness kit should include the following:

 This assessment addresses the technology landscape and the support infrastructure.

 - How much technical crap do you have to work through to make a real Digital change happen?

-- What are the processes that support the current technology and will they change with a Digital Transformation project?
+- What processes support the current technology, and will they change with a Digital Transformation project?

-- How many technologies are you planning to replace and how dependent are you on those technologies (think beyond what you are specifically aiming to change)?
+- How many technologies are you planning to replace, and how dependent are you on those technologies (think beyond what you specifically aim to change)?

-- How old are those technologies and are they required elsewhere within your Organization to exist?
+- How old are those technologies, and are they required elsewhere in your organization?